gantry/docs/pages/01.gantry5/02.configure/03.particle-defaults/docs.md

 ![Controls](controls_3.jpg?classes=shadow,border)

-You can also take advantage of the search field to filter particles, positions, and atoms to make it easier to find the specific item you want to configure.
-To make things even easier to navigate through, you can use the **Collapse All** and **Expand All** buttons to collapse items down so all see is its name and whether or not it is activated, or expand them all.
+You can also take advantage of the search field to filter particles and positions to make it easier to find the specific item you want to configure.
+To make things even easier to navigate through, you can use the **Collapse All** and **Expand All** buttons to collapse items down so all you see is its name and whether or not it is activated, or expand them all.
 Upon selecting the expansion arrow to the left of each item, you can expand or collapse it, individually.

 Particle Defaults
 -----

 ![Particle Defaults](particlesettings.png?classes=shadow,border)

 Particles are visual blocks that render where they have been assigned on the **Layout** administrative panel.
-This section of the **Settings** administrative panel enables you to set defaults which apply to the currently-selected outline.
+This section of the **Particle Defaults** administrative panel enables you to set defaults which apply to the currently-selected outline.
 If you are using the **Base Outline**, these settings become the global default for those particles.

 Position Defaults
 -----